anchpop/Zoda/zoda-lang/src/code_samples.md

 These use indentation for alignment to support nesting

     a.lower-bound(b) =
       if a > b then:
         a
       else:
         b

 This is equivalent to:

     a.lower-bound(b) =
       match a > b:
         True  ->: a
         False ->: b

 You may be wondering - why have `if` if we can just use `match`?
 The answer is when we need to have many levels of if.

     a.stable-lower-bound(b) =
       if a > b then:
         a
       else if a < b then:
         b
       else:
         a

+The reason you don't need a `:` after that else is because for any token that ends in a `:`, followed immediately by another bit of syntax that ends with a `:`, the first can and should be left off.

+    my-val =
+      if 2==2 then:
+        True
+      else if 3==3 then:
+        True
+      else do:
+        pure False

 These are expressions so you may use them however you like.

     a.lower-bound-times(b, x) =
       x * if a > b then:
         a
       else:
         b

-for any token that ends in a `:`, followed immediately by another bit of syntax that ends with a `:`, the first can and should be left off.
+# Tiny Docs

+Tiny-docs are like comments, but better.
+These are tiny little docs that get scattered across your code, designed to aid other developers and anyone interested in using your library.
+In general, you can put them after before `:` sign.
+They are seperated by \` symbols, and can reference in-scope values with `{ }`

-    my-val = do:
+    a.lower-bound-times(b, x) =
-        -- blah blah
-    my-val = if 2==2 then:
-                True
-            else if 3==3 then:
-                True
+      x * if a > b then `We don't need to choose {b} as our lower bound`: a
+      else `Default to {b}`:
+        b

+This seems sort of unreadable, I'm hoping syntax highlighting makes it better.

+The hope is that since these are so close to the code, we can encourage developers to use them and keep them updated.
+The programmer is motivated to keep them short because we don't allow them to span more than one line.
+Since the reference existing values with special syntax, the dream is we can use this to give much better explanations and knowledge to the user.

+They're allowed in a couple other places, too.

+1) After function definitons

+    a.lower-bound-times(b, x) `Compute the lower bound between {a} and {b}, then multiply it by {x}` = x * if a > b then `We don't need to choose {b} as our lower bound`: a
-            else do:
+      else `Default to {b}`:
-                pure False
+        b

+2) After a type in a type signature for a function

+    draw-circle ~ Int `Radius of the circle, in pixels` -> Int `Stroke width of the circle, in pixels` -> IO () `IO action that draws a circle` radius.draw-circle(stroke-width) = ...

 # Lists